kvarak/dnd/docs/_Classes/warlock.md

 - #### Hive Keeper
     *Prerequisites: Conjure insects cantrip*

     For one minute after casting the *conjure insects* cantrip, you are covered in a living armour of insects.
 You gain +1 to your AC for the duration.
-When a creature within 30 feet attacks you, you can use a ***reaction*** to cause the insect armour to jump to the attacker, ending the effect and dealing 1d10 piercing damage.
+When a creature within 30 ft attacks you, you can use a ***reaction*** to cause the insect armour to jump to the attacker, ending the effect and dealing 1d10 piercing damage.

 - #### Flesh of the Toad
     *You have learned to imitate the appearances of the toad to provide you with benefits.*